-Our income tax provision was \$5.4 million for the three months ended June 30, 2022 compared to our income tax provision of \$21.2 million for the three months ended June 30, 2021.
-Our estimated effective income tax rate was 34.0% and 37.7% for the three months ended June 30, 2022 and 2021, respectively.
-The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended June 30, 2022 were primarily due to excluded foreign losses where the Company carries a full valuation allowance and the impact of filing a U.S. Federal amended return.
-The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended June 30, 2021 were primarily due to excluded foreign losses where the Company carries a full valuation allowance and the impact of filing a U.S. Federal amended return.
+Our income tax provision was \$14.8 million for the three months ended June 30, 2022 compared to our income tax provision of \$18.3 million for the three months ended June 30, 2021.
+Our estimated effective income tax rate was 37.2% and 34.0% for the three months ended June 30, 2022 and 2021, respectively.
+The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended June 30, 2022 were primarily due to excluded foreign losses where the Company carries a full valuation allowance and the impact of state and local taxes.
 The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended June 30, 2021 were primarily due to excluded foreign losses where the Company carries a full valuation allowance and the impact of state and local taxes.

-Our income tax provision was \$38.2 million for the six months ended June 30, 2022 compared to our income tax provision of \$43.3 million for the six months ended June 30, 2021.
-Our estimated effective income tax rate was 27.7% and 27.8% for the six months ended June 30, 2022 and 2021, respectively.
-The variations in our effective tax rate from the U.S. federal statutory rate for the six months ended June 30, 2022 were primarily due to excluded foreign losses where the Company carries a full valuation allowance and the impact of state and local taxes.
+Our income tax provision was \$30.0 million for the six months ended June 30, 2022 compared to our income tax provision of \$29.0 million for the six months ended June 30, 2021.
+Our estimated effective income tax rate was 34.9% and 35.2% for the six months ended June 30, 2022 and 2021, respectively.
 The variations in our effective tax rate from the U.S. federal statutory rate for the six months ended June 30, 2022 were primarily due to excluded foreign losses where the Company carries a full valuation allowance and the impact of state and local taxes.
 The variations in our effective tax rate from the U.S. federal statutory rate for the six months ended June 30, 2021 were primarily due to excluded foreign losses where the Company carries a full valuation allowance and the impact of state and local taxes.